About This Episode

 Brendan Browne 21:13

 Well, I’m trying to find the balance between being a complete cynic.
 I don’t want to be that person all the time.
-But okay, on the one hand, that’s a good move, that’s a symbolically important good move.
+But okay — on the one hand, that’s a good move.
+That’s a symbolically important good move.
 And we have called for that.
-We’ve been demanding that the Irish government joins the South African case way at the beginning, right?
+We’ve been demanding that the Irish government join the South African case right from the beginning, when it became clear that South Africa was going to bring this case to the ICJ.

-So yes, on the one hand it’s a good move, but let’s see more.
+So yes, on the one hand it’s a good move.
+But let’s see more.

 Yara Hawari 23:25

-But unfortunately, we’re not seeing that kind of action, just as we’re not seeing that action from other European states and actually from very few states around the world.
-So it’s really about sort of creating that level of pressure that will translate into action.
-And I think it feels like the global political climate is seriously deteriorating, and that’s probably the understatement of the century.
+And it’s really important to point out, as you’ve done, that Ireland does have various levers it can use to create more pressure — commercial and trade relations, diplomatic relations.
+But unfortunately, we’re not seeing that kind of action, just as we’re not seeing it from other European states or from very few states around the world.
+So it’s really about creating that level of pressure that will translate into action.

 Brendan Browne 24:08